saaamar/abtest-framework/README.md

 If you randomize by `conversation_id`, the framework should either:

 * Analyze at **conversation level** with appropriate **cluster-robust** methods (cluster by `user_id`), or
-* Aggregate to **user level** first and accept that each user may have seen both variants (more complex interpretation).
+* Aggregate to **user level** first and accept that each user may have seen both treatments (more complex interpretation).

 #### Practical Guidance for This Framework